ibmverse/verse-developer/tutorials/tutorials.md

 ### How it works
-In the last section, you have learned how to add a new app with a new extension to `applications.json`: You append the new app object into the array in `applications.json`.
-In this section, you have learned how to add multiple extensions into the same app registered with `applications.json`: you append the new extension into the `extensions` array of the specific app.
+In the last section, you have learned how to add a new application with a new extension to `applications.json`: You append the new application object into the array in `applications.json`.
+In this section, you have learned how to add multiple extensions into the same application registered with `applications.json`: you append the new extension into the `extensions` array of the specific application.

 Configuration for the Mail Read extension you just added in the current section is quite similar to the Mail Compose extension you added in the previous section.